top of page

 Our Jargon Buster is here to change that.

-We’ve taken the most common research terms and explained them in plain, everyday language so parents and families can quickly understand what they mean without needing a dictionary.
+We’ve taken the most common terms usually found in education, child development, parenting and research and explained them in plain, everyday language so parents and families can quickly understand what they mean without needing a dictionary.

-Whether it’s numbers, interviews, or big theories, this page breaks it down so you can see what the research is really saying and why it matters for families like yours.
+Whether it’s acronyms, academic jargon, or big theories, this page breaks it down so you can see what the research is really saying and why it matters for families like yours.

 Because good information shouldn’t feel out of reach - it should be clear, simple, and useful.